Define Your Target Keywords

 Think like a potential customer who doesn't know you.
 Instead of targeting the keywords you would use to find your own website, find the keywords your potential customer will search for.

-Next Page: Search Engine Optimisation - The Basics
+Next Page: Search Engine optimization - The Basics